 How can parents help support their child’s learning?

 The CGP revision guides for both GCSE English Language and GCSE English Literature are excellent, providing a comprehensive and accessible summary of key content and essential skills and knowledge required for both courses.
 In addition, Pearson has published a ‘Revise AQA GCSE English Language’ workbook that is another invaluable and impressively supportive resource to help KS4 students to prepare for their English Language examination.
-In terms of the English Literature set texts, various companies – including CGP – provide guides, including detailed annotations and analysis of key quotations, to ‘Macbeth’, ‘Jane Eyre’, ‘An Inspector Calls’ and the poetry component of English Literature Paper 2.
+In terms of the English Literature set texts, various companies – including CGP – provide guides, including detailed annotations and analysis of key quotations, to ‘Macbeth’, ‘Jane Eyre’, ‘A Christmas Carol’, ‘An Inspector Calls’ and the poetry component of English Literature Paper 2.

 Enrichment opportunities